AbelHristodor/AbelHristodor.github.io/aboutme.md

-Between being an introvert who considers a **quiet weekend** the **ultimate** victory (I mean, who needs loud crowds when you have peace and quiet?) and mastering all things tech, I’m a **Cloud DevOps Engineer** who loves automating everything, from pipelines to snacks (more on that later) (I'm not promising that, though).
+Between being an introvert who considers a **quiet weekend** the **ultimate** victory (I mean, who needs loud crowds when you have peace and quiet?) and mastering all things tech, I’m a **Cloud DevOps Engineer** who loves automating everything, from pipelines to snacks (more on that later).

-I started my journey in *Verona, Italy* (which you should visit btw), and somewhere along the way, I got **hooked** on making infrastructure efficient and **secure**.
+I started my journey in *Verona, Italy* , and somewhere along the way, I got **hooked** on making infrastructure efficient and **secure**.

 When I’m not optimizing costs or fine-tuning service meshes, I’m probably pushing my home lab to its **limits** or dominating beach volleyball.

+{: .box-warning}
 Curious yet?
 Me neither, but stick around for the plot.

 > Fun fact: I use Nvim, so I can code faster than you can say